aramos20/github-actions-course-example-e2e/README.md

 When a workflow produces something other than a log entry, the product is called an artifact

 In addition to default environment variables, you can use defined variables as contexts.
 Contexts and default variables are similar in that they both provide access to environment information, but they have some important differences.
 While default environment variables can only be used within the runner, context variables can be used at any point within the workflow.
 For example, context variables allow you to run an if statement to evaluate an expression before the runner is executed

+In this example, you're using npm to install the bats software testing package by using the run keyword.
+You can also run a script as an action.
+You can store the script in your repository, often done in a .github/scripts/ directory, and then supply the path and shell type using the run keyword.

+jobs:
+  example-job:
+    steps:
+      - name: Run build script
+        run: ./.github/scripts/build.sh
+        shell: bash